jefkine/zeta-learn/docs/writeups/api/objectives.rst

 .. automodule:: zeta.dl.objectives
   :noindex:

-Objective functions are used measure the performance of a model.
+Objective functions are used measure the performance of a models.

 Featured Objectives
 -------------------